How do experts build visibility that compounds over time instead of requiring constant effort?

 Can I build compounding visibility if I don't have a large audience or following?

-Compounding visibility works differently.
+Yes — and this is one of the most important distinctions of the compounding visibility model.
 Search engines and AI systems do not care how many followers you have.
 They care whether your content clearly and thoroughly answers the question someone is searching for.
-A solo expert with no social media following can outrank a well-known brand if their pages are better structured and more directly relevant to the search query.
+A solo expert with no following can outrank a well-known brand.

 Cindy Anne Molchany